Case study: Audius

 As a large user of the IPFS network, Audius has taken advantage of the official IPFS forums (opens new window), as well as support provided directly from the core IPFS development team.
 They are particularly impressed with the level of support and third-party tools that are available on IPFS.

-"We think about the IPFS and Filecoin community as a great role model for what we are doing with the community around Audius, in terms of activity and robustness," says Nagaraj.
-"There are a lot of developers who are constantly contributing to IPFS.
-A few post on websites like simpleaswater.com (opens new window) with tons of examples of what you can do with IPFS, how to actually implement it, breaking down all the details.
-We would aim for something like that.
-It would be incredible for us if we could reach that level of community participation."
-Nagaraj also calls out as particularly helpful blog posts and other content created by third-party contributors to the codebase, as well as the ecosystem that is developing around IPFS collaborators such as Textile (opens new window) and Pinata (opens new window).
+"We think about the IPFS and Filecoin community as a great role model for what we are doing with the community around Audius, in terms of activity and robustness," says Nagaraj, who calls out blog posts and other content created by third-party contributors to the codebase as particularly helpful, as well as the ecosystem that is developing around IPFS collaborators such as Textile (opens new window) and Pinata (opens new window).
 Having such an active community around an open-source project adds to the momentum and progress of IPFS as a whole.

 # IPFS benefits